alperenbutun/dpda-ones-double-zeros/README.md

 Instead of pursuing those claims, I reworked the project from a mathematical analysis perspective.
 The resulting manuscript develops the structure of the DPDA and its generalization using residuals, prefix quotients, shortest completions, quotient geometry, completion frontiers, and related deterministic pushdown constructions.

-The current manuscript is available in this repository as: **completion_frontiers_dpda.pdf**
-The computational validation material referenced in the manuscript is also included as: **paper_validation_suite.py**
 -------------------------------

 The validation script is intended as supplementary reproducibility material and does not replace the mathematical proofs in the manuscript.